rukshn/hypertables-flavour-php/README.md

 ```

 This will run your HyperTables php backend at **localhost:8000**.
 Navigate to localhost:8000 to see if your backend is running smoothly.

+If you want to run the HyperTables Flavour PHP on a shared hosting, then rename the `htaccess_example` file to `.htaccess` and you will be able to run the server by simply visiting the hosted URL

 ## Contributing

 Contributions are always welcome!